nikos-kekatos/SpaceEx-tutorials/Documentation/docs/readme_terminal.md

-   - To obtain the flattened/composed hybrid automaton in XML format, you can add the argument `--output-system-file new_name`
+   - To obtain the flattened (also known as composed) hybrid automaton in XML format, you can add the argument `--output-system-file new_name`